 Font size

 If you’ve ever thought about reducing your font size or margins to fit more information on a standard one-page resume: Please don’t do this!
 Smaller fonts and less white space mean hiring managers will find it harder to skim your resume.
 (Plus, it’ll be totally obvious what you’re doing — by now, recruiters have seen every trick in the book.)
-Never do anything that makes your resume less readable, even if that means you have to trim a couple of achievements or omit an older position altogether.

 In most fonts, an 11 or 12 point size is standard (excluding your headings).
 The exact size you should choose depends on the specific font, but in general, you should never go below 10 points, and more than 12 for standard text isn’t necessary.
-At a glance, a PDF of your resume should be easily skimmable, which includes using standard headings and plenty of white space.

 Using basic styling to make things stand out on your resume is fine.
 You can format your resume title, section headings, job titles, and company names in bold to make them more easily readable, with subheadings in italics.
 Generally, avoid underlines, which make your resume — you guessed it — harder to read.